gregrickaby/gregrickaby/README.md

 I’m always trying to learn something new, everything from leadership skills, or mastering new technology, to playing music.
 Right now, I’m “all in” on [photography](https://gregrickaby.com/category/photos).

 When I’m not at work?
 I enjoy being a dad and hanging out with family.
 I also serve my community at [Wiregrass Church](https://wiregrasschurch.org).

+If you’re looking for help with WordPress or technical writing and editorial services, I’m available for gigs on [Fiverr](https://www.fiverr.com/gregrickaby).